nicklalone/IGME220-Intro/Week 06/Slides/03 - Friday.md

 --
 ## Journaling Games
 notes: This is a relatively newer idea.
 You don't really play with others but you do manage to have a journal that outlines your character's progression through whatever the prompt is.
 For example, "You are becoming a horrific monster, how do you feel?"
 "You have been a vampire for 1000 years, what's in your journal?"
+--
+## x-card and saftey
+notes: safety and a way to police that safety.